Itoka-DAO/itoka-music-nft-standard/README.md

 3. Currently the decryption key is static and might be upgraded to dynamic.
 We would like to discuss a necessary improved proposal after Dfinity enables canister HTTP outbound requests.

+4. How to determine the royalty rate?
+The most ideal practice is passing this power to a decentralized autonomous organization(DAO) to vote and automatically adopt this numerical in the NFT smart contract.
+Dfinity provide a wonderful DAO infrastructure [SNS](https://medium.com/dfinity/how-the-service-nervous-system-sns-will-bring-tokenized-governance-to-on-chain-dapps-b74fb8364a5c) which we can start the tokenization.
+Before the DAO was established, the Itoka team and OctAI Inc. reserve the right to determine the royalty rate and how to distribute it.

 # Reference